 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted skill description that excels across all dimensions.
-It clearly specifies the domain (stored procedures for three major database platforms), lists concrete actions (generate, validate, deploy), and provides explicit trigger phrases that users would naturally use.
-The description is concise yet comprehensive, making it easy for Claude to select this skill appropriately.
+It clearly specifies the domain (stored procedures, functions, triggers), the supported platforms (PostgreSQL, MySQL, SQL Server), concrete capabilities (generate, validate, deploy with error handling and transaction management), and provides explicit trigger phrases users would naturally use.
+The description is concise yet comprehensive.

 | Dimension | Reasoning | Score |